The Streaming-DMT of Fading Channels: Main Result

 \section{Main Result}

 The optimal tradeoff between diversity and multiplexing (DMT) for the quasi-static fading channel was characterized in~\cite{ZhengTse:03}.
-We reproduce the result below for the convenience of the reader. \begin{thm}(\!\cite{ZhengTse:03}) For the quasi-static fading channel
+We reproduce the result below for the convenience of the reader. \begin{thm}{(Zheng and Tse, \!\cite{ZhengTse:03})} For the quasi-static fading channel

-where the entries of ${\rvbH \in {\mathbb C}^{\Nr \times \Nt}}$ are sampled i.i.d.\ $\CN(0,1),$ the optimal DMT tradeoff $d_1(r)$ is a piecewise linear function connecting the points $(k, d_1(k))$ for $k = 0,1,\ldots, \min(\Nr, \Nt)$, where $d_1(k) = (\Nr-k)(\Nt-k)$.
+where the entries of ${\rvbH \in {\mathbb C}^{\Nr \times \Nt}}$ are sampled i.i.d.\ $\CN(0,1),$ the optimal DMT tradeoff $d_1(r)$ is a piecewise linear function connecting the points $(k, d_1(k))$ for $k = 0,1,\ldots, \min(\Nr, \Nt)$ where

 $\Box$ \end{thm}